 The foyer is where we greet people when they come to our door, and from which we invite them to come deeper, into our houses and into relationship with us.
 There’s just something about breaking bread with people that seals your relationship with them.
 Think about it…we tend to share more of ourselves in conversations over a meal, and families who share regular meals together tend to be closer.
 Jesus shared meals with his disciples often in the Bible.
 The disciples realized who he was as they shared a fish breakfast with him on the shore early one morning.

 We encourage newcomers to join Foyer Groups and experience the joy (and fun) of fellowship in Christ.
-If you want to establish or deepen a relationship with our All Saints’ faith community beyond Sunday morning, call the church office and give your name to Lynne Ann, to be placed in the hat for the Foyer Reshuffle Dinner.
+If you want to establish or deepen a relationship with our All Saints’ faith community beyond Sunday morning, call the church office and give your name to Kathlyn, to be placed in the hat for the Foyer Reshuffle Dinner.
 All are invited.